NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/MultimodalRegistration/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. **Dataset Collection:**
-   - Compil a comprehensive dataset consisting of MRI and CBCT files.
+   - Compile a comprehensive dataset consisting of MRI and CBCT files.
    - Perform manual approximation to align MRI and CBCT images initially.
    - Perform manual segmentation of the MRI.